-Individuals with personal and financial connections in both the US and the UK will find they are required to navigate two very different and complex tax regimes.
-It is essential for clients in this position to have access to integrated advice concerning their tax exposure and reporting obligations.
-It is also vital for their advisors to have a clear understanding of the interaction between the two regimes, which will allow them to carry out tax efficient planning.
+Individuals with personal and financial connections in both the US and the UK need to navigate two very different and complex tax regimes.
+It is essential for them to obtain integrated advice in relation to their tax exposure and reporting obligations.
+It is, therefore, vital for their advisors to have a clear understanding of the interaction between the two regimes in order to plan effectively.

-- Gift planning for US citizens using family limited partnership structures where UK inheritance tax considerations prohibit the use of trusts.
+- Gift planning for US citizens using family limited partnership structures where UK inheritance tax considerations preclude the use of trusts.

 - Advising UK resident individuals on mitigating the risk of double taxation on income from US LLCs.

-- Advising US citizens on the use of the EU Succession Directive to circumvent ‘forced heirship’ rules that would otherwise apply to assets held in many continental European jurisdictions.
+- Advising US citizens on their ability to use the EU Succession Regulation to exercise their rights to avoid "forced heirship" rules that would otherwise apply to assets held in many continental European jurisdictions.

 - Pre-UK immigration planning for US citizens.